OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/01-servo-dimming-led.md

     # Construct pwmLED object array
     ledObjectArray = []
     for i in range(16):
+		# instantiate an object tied to the i channel 	// TODO: fix up this comment
         obj = OmegaPwm(i, PWM_FREQUENCY)
+		# add the object into our array of objects
         ledObjectArray.append(obj)

     phaseIncrement = (2 * math.pi)/16